jamesamiller/macOS-Sierra-Setup/README.md

 ### Fonts

+**Note:** Logout of the bash shell and start a new one, or TeXLive will not be in the path and the following install will hang.

 I need to add the [MathTime Professional 2 fonts](http://www.pctex.com/mtpro2.html).
 General instructions can be found [here](http://cims.nyu.edu/~fennell/mtpro2/).
 For my set up, the fonts are installed as follows.

 Change directory